Laws and Liability

 Statutory Civil Liability

-Civil liability refers to the potential civil legal liability of licensees and their seller/servers for injuries caused by their intoxicated patrons.
+Civil liability refers to the potential civil legal liability of licensees and their seller for injuries caused by their intoxicated patrons.
 Section 25602.1 of the Business and Professions Code defines statutory civil liability in California.
-Under the statute, liability exists only when the patron was obviously intoxicated and under age 21 at the time of the sale or service.
+Under the statute, liability exists only when the patron was obviously intoxicated and under age 21 at the time of the sale.

 Common Law Duties of Care